MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Then, restart all managed servers for the changes to take effect, starting from the primary cluster.

-1. Make sure you have signed in to WebLogic Server Administratiion Console.
+1. Make sure you have signed in to WebLogic Server AdministrationConsole.
 1. Locate to **Domain structure** > **wlsd** > **Environment** > **Servers** in the left navigation area.
 Select "Servers".
 1. Select **Control** tab.
 Check *msp1*, *msp2* and *msp3*.
 Select **Shutdown** with option **When work completes** > **Yes**.
 Select refresh icon.
 Wait until **Status of Last Action** is *TASK COMPLETED*.
 You should see **State** for selected servers is *SHUTDOWN*.
 Select refresh icon again to stop status monitoring.
 1. Check *msp1*, *msp2* and *msp3* again.
 Select **Start** > **Yes**.
 Select refresh icon.
 Wait until **Status of Last Action** is *TASK COMPLETED*.
 You should see **State** for selected servers is *RUNNING*.
 Select refresh icon again to stop status monitoring.

-Repeat the same steps above in WebLogic Server Administratiion Console, but for the secondary cluster.
+Repeat the same steps in WebLogic Server AdministrationConsole, but for the secondary cluster.

 ### Stop VMs in the secondary cluster

 Since the primary cluster is up and running, it acts as the active cluster and handles all user requests due to its higher priority configured in your Traffic Manager profile.
-Now you can stop all VMs in the secondary cluster to make it passive so that they won't be charged.
+Now you can stop all VMs in the secondary cluster to make it passive so that they aren't charged.

 1. Open the Azure portal home in a new tab of your browser, select **All resources**.
 In **Filter for any field...** box, enter resource group name where the secondary cluster is deployed, for example, *wls-cluster-eastus-ejb113023*.
 1. Select **Type equals all** to open **Type** filter.
 Enter *Virtual machine* for **Value**, you should see one entry matched.
 Select it for **Value**.
 Select **Apply**.
 You should see 4 VMs listed.